Pay-as-you-earn tax: Nature

-PAYE is applied to sick pay, maternity pay, directors' fees and pensions (but not the state pension, although it remains taxable), as well as wages and salaries.
+PAYE is applied to wages and salaries, as well as sick pay, maternity pay, directors' fees and pensions (but not the state pension, although it remains taxable).
 Each person has a tax code which is used to reflect any allowances, along with other taxable income (including the state pension).
 This means that the PAYE system typically results in the correct amount of tax being paid on all the taxable income of a taxpayer, making a tax return unnecessary.
 However, if the taxpayer's affairs are complicated, a tax return may be required to determine the amount of tax payable or refundable.

 Reporting

 The employer is responsible for sending the Income Tax on to HMRC each month, along with various other employment taxes.
 The amounts deducted from each payment to individual employees must be reported using an electronic submission on or before the day payment is made.

 Ireland

 PAYE in Ireland includes deduction of income tax and PRSI (Pay Related Social Insurance) by employers from payments to employees.
 The amount is determined by employers based on a Certificate of Tax Credits and Standard Rate (Certificate) provided by Ireland Revenue (Revenue).

 PAYE applies to earnings of all kinds arising from your employment, including bonuses, overtime and non-cash payments known as "benefits in kind" such as the use of a company car.